badabing2005/PixelFlasher/README.md

   - Hardware model.
   - Device architecture.
   - Current installed firmware (build).
-  - If it is rooted with Magisk.
+  - If it is rooted and with which tool and version.
-  - Magisk version (Magisk Tools).
-  - Magisk Manager version (the app).
+  - Which of the supported rooting applications are installed and their respective versions.
   - List installed Magisk modules.
   - Connection mode (Adb | Fastboot | Sideload | Recovery).
   - Bootloader version.